The Chaplaincy Prize

 Other optional elements:

-The winners will be decided by a committee formed from our team of Honorary Chaplains, convened by the Chaplain, who will assess applications and choose a prize-winner.
+The winners will be decided by a committee formed from the Chaplaincy team who will assess applications and choose the prize-winners.